anantoghosh/rush-cli-issue/readme.md

 - Select and run the stencil `start` command.
 - `Ctrl+C` after dev server is started
 - Try to run other commands

+## Note
+- `rush select-node` which directly runs the rush-select script via node does not exhibit this problem.